When is Enola Holmes' Netflix release date? See the trailer for Millie Bobby Brown's Sherlock film

 Enola Holmes cast

-The Netflix film stars 16-year-old actress Millie Bobby Brown (Stranger Things, Godzilla: King of the Monsters) as Enola Holmes, while Superman Henry Cavill (Man of Steel, Justice League) and Sam Claflin (The Hunger Games, Love, Rosie) play her brothers Sherlock and Mycroft respectively.
+Leading the Enola Holmes cast is 16-year-old actress Millie Bobby Brown (Stranger Things, Godzilla: King of the Monsters) as the title character, while Superman actor Henry Cavill (Man of Steel, Justice League) and Sam Claflin (The Hunger Games, Love, Rosie) play her brothers Sherlock and Mycroft respectively.

 Cavill, who plays Sherlock Holmes, recently told Radio Times that he had lots of fun taking on such an iconic role as Sherlock isn’t at the forefront of the story and so “an enormous amount of the pressure was off”.